All Episodes

 They pick his body cam back up, and that's the guy.

-Las Cruces police officer Adrian De La Garza received the Act of Valor Award on Friday, June 25th during the 67th New Mexico Fraternal Order of Police Conference.
+Las Cruces police officer Adrian De La Garza received the Act of Valor Award on Friday, June 25th, during the 67th New Mexico Fraternal Order of Police Conference.

-The FOP awarded Delagarza for actions he took during a major incident on Interstate 10.
+The FOP awarded De La Garza for actions he took during a major incident on Interstate 10.

-Shout out to you guys, premium.
+Shout out to you guys, Premium.

-You ninja took action.
+You Ninjas took action.

 Good job, because this shit is closing after today, bro.

-So he's honored.
+So it was honored.

-Going up to 98 ninjas.
+Going up to 98, Ninjas.

 For his unwavering dedication and exhibiting exceptional courage, regardless of his personal safety, saving and protecting the lives of citizens while bringing a horrific situation to an end on February 4th, 2021.

-Delagarza, who remains on administrative leave after receiving a gunshot wound during the February 4th incident, is a 17 year veteran of the Las Cruces Police Department.
+De La Garza, who remains on administrative leave after receiving a gunshot wound during the February 4th incident, is a 17-year veteran of the Las Cruces Police Department.

 Boom, you see him right there.